8 Tips for Hiring a Residential Painter

 4. Business Credentials

 Paint companies must be licensed specifically for residential painting in over 20 states.
-Professional painters are also required to have active liability insurance and workers’ compensation coverage for a license to be issued.
+Professional house painters and interior painters are also required to have active liability insurance and workers’ compensation coverage for a license to be issued.

 Liability insurance relieves the customer of the responsibility for any damages incurred by the contractor.
 If you file a claim for property damage done by the painter, there will be a monetary payment for that issue.
 Workers' compensation coverage ensures that the homeowner doesn’t have to pay for any medical bills or other payments if the painter is injured during the project.

-If a contractor hasn’t shared their credentials, request the painter’s contractor license number and certificate of insurance prior to signing a contract.
+If painting contractors haven’t shared their credentials, request the painter’s contractor license number and certificate of insurance prior to signing a contract.

 You can confirm licenses online as well: